openframeworks/ofSite/_documentation/utils/ofXml.markdown

 pictures.loadFromBuffer( buffer.getText() ); // now get the buffer as a string and make XML
 ~~~~

 Now you have an ofXml document, but you're not pointing at anything yet.
-The way to select which element you're looking at it by setting the current element, using setTo(const string& path), like this:
+The way to select which element you're looking at is by setting the current element, using setTo(const string& path), like this:

 ~~~~{.cpp}
 pictures.setTo("pictures"); // now we're at the root